JoaoHenrique12/mastering_frontend/README.md

 Small projects with focus on GridLayout and FlexBox.
 Link for web page: [Flex-Grid](https://joaohenrique12.github.io/mastering_frontend/flex-grid/)

+### Typed Sync

+How to create a typing effect to your site.
+Link for web page: [Typed Sync](https://joaohenrique12.github.io/mastering_frontend/typed_sync/)

 ## About the license

 As you can see, I'm using this repository just to sharper my skills in frontend